giantswarm/docs/swarmdocs/content/guides/annotated-helloworld.md

 $ swarm login yourusername
 ```

-Of course, you type your real username instead of `yourusername` here.
-Needless to say.

 You will be prompted to enter your Giant Swarm password.
 Note that the password won't be displayed while you type.

 You find a bit more about that command in the [login reference](/reference/login/).